English & Riding/Surfing Information Pack

-Advanced: We are happy to accept students at advanced level.
-Please note that you will receive tuition on a Torq intermediate soft top board.
-Students work mainly on posture correction and technique, timing, positioning, turns and wave selection.
-We use video analysis to correct faults when appropriate.
+Advanced: We are happy to welcome advanced surfers.
+For students who are advanced level please note that we only offer tuition up to intermediate level.
 Ratio of students to instructor 1:8 max.
 We use a range of Torq intermediate soft top boards from 5’11 to 7’6.

 We cater for all allergies.
 Due to an increasing volume of students with nut allergies, we do not allow nuts on campus.

 Surfers Bay (year round)

 Surfers Bay is the main residential centre.
 The centre offers 21 bedrooms, a large dining area/games room, a large communal room.
 The bedrooms are 2/3 and 5 bedroom and centre sleeps 50.
 The centre is within 10 minutes walk of the language school and three minutes walk of the sea.
 The students will have their breakfast in the house, lunch and dinner is at the language school.

 Portbeg (opens end of June to mid August)

 Portbeg residential centre is within three minutes’ walk of the school.
 Students are housed in four bedroom houses with 8 – 11 students per house and one coordinator.
 The students will have their breakfast in the house, lunch and dinner is at the language school.